 Alternatively the minor road from Lambourn to Kingston Lisle offers a route with delightful views, and crosses the Ridgeway and passes the Blowing Stone.
 At Kingston Lisle follow the signs for Uffington.

-At present there are no bus services in the Uffington area on Sundays.
+At present there are no bus services to Uffington

 The nearest railway station is Swindon.
 Train times can be obtained here National Rail Enquiries.